Thousands impacted as Gatwick air traffic control hit by staff shortages

 Thousands of airline passengers have been impacted by cancelled, delayed or diverted flights due to a lack of air traffic control staff (ATC) at Gatwick airport.

-The airport confirmed a short notice staff absence in its ATC tower, managed by National Air Traffic Services (Nats), which meant 22 flights were axed, some were sent to other locations and dozens were heavily delayed on Thursday.
+The airport confirmed a short notice staff absence in its ATC tower, managed by National Air Traffic Services (Nats), which meant 42 flights were cancelled or diverted while dozens more were heavily delayed on Thursday.

 It comes just over two weeks after a Nats technical glitch caused widespread disruption at airports across the UK, leaving thousands of holidaymakers stranded overseas for several days.